-Avalanche means danger to life – the right reaction determines life and death.
-In the Alps alone, more than 100 people die each year from it.
-If you yourself are in an emergency situation with an avalanche, you should have the most important behavioral tips in your head: what to do?
+Avalanche means danger to skiers life – the right reaction determines life and death.
+Data says that more than 100 people die each year from it.
+So, if you yourself are in an emergency situation with an avalanche, what to do?

 Avalanches are not the exception, they are normality.
-Their number is estimated at one million per year worldwide.
-Outgoing snowboards reach speeds of over 300 km/h and unleash enormous forces.
+Worldwide estimation of their presence reaches one million times per year.
+Outgoing snowboards reach the speeds of over 300 km/h and unleash enormous forces.

 |1||Low||Generally safe conditions|

 |2||Moderate||Most favorable conditions.
 Careful route choice, especially on steep slopes of the specified exposure and altitude|

 |3||Significant||Partly unfavorable conditions.
 Experience in avalanche assessment required.
 Avoid as far as possible the steep slopes of the given exposure and altitude|

 |4||Big||Unfavorable conditions.
 Much experience in avalanche assessment required.
 Observe limitation to moderately steep terrain/avalanche outlet areas|

 |5||Very Large||Very unfavorable conditions.
 Disclaimer recommended|

 Learn to assess the danger yourself.
 Those who skiing outside the common path must be aware of the danger.
 Experienced skiers or tourists have often become victims.
 The high frequency of skis accumulatively increases the risk of avalanche.
 Read the warning issued by the area manager and authorized personnel.
 Always update information regarding weather condition and security level.
 Make your own risk assessment based on available information.

 For the search and rescue team, there are few things to keep in mind.
 Rapid reaction is necessary, but reacting alone can increase the risk of death. for the rescuer’s team, avalanche protection measures are: